Ativan Addiction – A Quick Guide on Signs and Symptoms

 The DEA has five drug Classifications (Schedules).
 They base it on their medical usability and their risk of abuse.
 The DEA define a Schedule IV drug as “Low risk for abuse”.
-This is when you compare it to Schedule II (high risk) and Schedule III (less risk than II).”
+This is when comparing it with Schedule II (high risk) and Schedule III (less risk than II).”
 This Classification of IV can be misleading due to the ease of becoming an addict.
-Any drug can become addictive if you misuse it.
+Any drug can become addictive if misused.
 Therefore, Ativan is no different.

 Ativan addiction occurs when people raise the tolerance level to excessive continuous use.
 This is because the dosage of prescription no longer works.
 The patient then feels the urge to take more and more just to function in a “normal” state.
 They become compulsive and regardless of the repercussions.
 As a result, getting the drug becomes the most important thing in their life.